 One in ten of us have caring responsibilities, so if you are caring for someone whilst studying, we recognise that juggling all of this can be very difficult.
 Because of this we have developed a policy to ensure that you get the support you need.
-We are the first university in the country, to offer an individual Carer Support Plan, that can be adapted to your needs.
-We have Jane, our Carer Support Co-ordinator, to help with any questions you may have and well developed links with local Carer Centres who are also able to support you.
+We are the first university in the country to offer an individual Carer Support Plan that can be adapted to your needs.
+We can help with any questions you may have and have well-developed links with local Carer Centres who are also able to support you.

-There are a number of local and national organisations specialising in support for carers.
-Carers UK is a national charity with up to date information and advice on:
+There are many local and national organisations specialising in support for carers.
+Carers UK are national charities with up to date information and advice on:

 Support available if you live in Salford can be found at:

 - Salford Carers' Centre

 - Salford Young Carers & Young Adult Carers

 - Crossroads Care Bolton, Oldham, Rochdale, Salford, Stockport and Trafford